 Typical enterprises that don’t develop commercial software products are more likely to build this functionality themselves.
 They have proprietary business applications that IT teams have already developed, including those intended for consumption by outside parties such as customers and suppliers.
 These organizations are often eager to immediately begin an in-house build of analytics functionality upon deciding they need embedded BI.

-However, general enterprises should first consider the embedded analytics that is commercially available, like ISVs do.
+However, general enterprises should first consider the embedded BI solutions and embedded data analytics that are commercially available, like ISVs do.
 Third-party vendors are more likely to be experts in the latest BI technologies and trends, including predictive analytics, machine learning, and interactive visualization.

 Embedded Business Intelligence Dashboard – Project Management